jsh/replace-a-branch/README.md

 I'm just trying to figure these out, so you can consider this ***under heavy development***.

-Right now, I can get the current version of the notebook to run fine on my laptop, in a virtual environment (`python -mvenv .venv`), if I install the bash kernel (`pip install bash_kernel`) before I launch Jupyter Notebook (`jupyter notebook`).
+Right now, I can get the current version of the notebook to run fine on my laptop, in a virtual environment (`python -mvenv .venv`), if I install the bash kernel (`pip install bash_kernel && python -m bash_kernel.install`) before I launch Jupyter Notebook (`jupyter notebook`).

 Getting this working in GitPod, however, is still a bridge too far.